PranayKr/Self-Driving-Car-Projects/WriteUp_Report.md

 ![image5](https://user-images.githubusercontent.com/25223180/53285728-f4e1d980-3789-11e9-8702-46a54c9debb9.PNG)
 ![image5_pred](https://user-images.githubusercontent.com/25223180/53285730-f8756080-3789-11e9-9648-05ea638278cd.PNG)

-### POSSIBLE IMPROVEMENTS
+### POSSIBLE IMPROVEMENTS (FUTURE WORK)
-### Training the model for more number of Epochs more getting a more accurate well-learned model
+### 1) Training the model for more number of Epochs more getting a more accurate well-learned model
-### Visualizing the Neural Network : Discussion and anaylysis the visual output of trained network's feature maps.
+### 2) Visualizing the Neural Network : Discussion and anaylysis the visual output of trained network's feature maps.